iOSGonzo/FBLAPrep/README.md

  - Xcode - IDE used to develop iOS applications
  - Swift - A fairly new programming language used within iOS applications
+ - Sketch - A professional graphic design program used to make most of the UI
- - Firebase: A highly scabable realtime database used for FundUP's backend
+ - Firebase - A database used for FBLA's authentication